ice-wm/manual/index.md

 - `QuickSwitchIconBorder = 2`

-  Distance between the active icon and it’s border.
+  Distance between the active icon and it's border.

 - `QuickSwitchSeparatorSize = 6`